-This is a per-VM setting.
+This is a per-VM or global or global setting.
 Any combination of the above is allowed.
 To restore the default behavior, use

-VBoxManage setextradata "VM name" GUI/RestrictedRuntimeDevicesMenuActions where OPTION is one of the following keywords to disable actions in the Debug menu, which is normally completely disabled:
+VBoxManage setextradata "VM name"|global GUI/RestrictedRuntimeDevicesMenuActions where OPTION is one of the following keywords to disable actions in the Debug menu, which is normally completely disabled:

-Use the following command to disable certain actions of the View menu:
+Use the following command to disable certain actions of the Debug menu:

-VBoxManage setextradata "VM name" GUI/RestrictedRuntimeDebuggerMenuActions OPTION[,OPTION...]
+VBoxManage setextradata "VM name"|global GUI/RestrictedRuntimeDebuggerMenuActions OPTION[,OPTION...]